KennethWussmann/caption.now/README.md

 1. Open caption.now [here](https://caption.now).
 2. Start captioning!
 No installation required.

-If you prefer, you can also clone this repository to run caption.now locally or deploy it on your own web server.
+If you prefer, you can also [host caption.now yourself](./docs/ollama.md#error-on-captionnow-saying-something-about-browser-security-policies) or [run it locally](./docs#moderate-run-locally).

 For AI-assisted captioning, you may want to install Ollama, which is available for all operating systems and allows you to run popular open-source language and vision models entirely offline.